wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/transforming-wasi-modules/transforming-wasi-modules.md

 // Preserve the original console.log functionality
 const consoleLog = console.log

-// Implement our own console.log functionality
-console.log = (...args) =>
+// Implement our own console.log functionality that also writes to the DOM console.log = (...args) =>
   (logTxt => {
     consoleLog(logTxt)